|Nutrition Facts (per serving)|

-Immediately rotate pan and swirl the batter until it covers the entire bottom of the pan.
-Cook until the crepe is lightly brown or spotted brown on the underside.
-Turn and cook the second side until it is light brown.
+Immediately rotate pan and swirl batter until it covers the entire bottom of the pan.
+Cook until crepe is lightly brown or spotted brown on underside.
+Flip and cook second side until it is light brown.

-Remove the crepe to waxed paper or parchment paper and repeat with the remaining batter.
-You may need to recoat the pan with butter as you cook the crepes.
+Remove crepe to waxed paper or parchment paper and repeat with remaining batter.
+You may need to recoat the pan with butter as you cook crepes.

-Filled naleśniki can be pan-fried in butter or baked in a buttered casserole dish until the filling is set.
-Serve your naleśniki and enjoy!
+Filled naleśniki should then be pan-fried in butter over medium-high heat or baked in a buttered casserole dish at 350 F until the filling is set.

-- Unfilled pancakes can be wrapped and frozen for up to 1 month.
+- Unfilled pancakes can be wrapped and frozen for up to one month.